lsst/LDM-135/index.rst

 With help from Calpont, we evaluated InfiniDB and demonstrated it could be used for the LSST system – we run the most complex (near neighbor) query.
-Details are available in Appendix C.
+Details are available in :ref:`infinidb-tests`.

 We are working closely with the MonetDB team, including the main architect of the system, Martin Kersten and two of his students who